raunakjaiswal/MyShop/README.md

 # MyShop
-With this App the user can place order based on the types of availability of products on this application.
+With this App the user can place order based on the types of availability of products on this application :)

 This application is not yet completed as expected.